-- b. joined to stations using station identification number - c. parameter per row format - d. contains results returned by the U.S. EPA laboratory - e. contains measured field parameters - 3.
-Lithology - a. lithology describes the geology from the well driller's record - b. this information is connected to the station table via the station identification number - 4.
-Well Information - a. this table includes completion and well construction - b. it is derived from the Utah Division of Water Rights database
+- a. many to one relationship with stations - b. joined to stations using station identification number - c. parameter per row format - d. contains results returned by the U.S. EPA laboratory and the Utah Department of Epidemiology and Lab Services - e. contains measured field parameters - 3.
+Lithology - a. lithology describes the geology from the well driller's record - b. this information is connected to the station table via the station identification number

+4. Well Information

+- a. this table includes completion and well construction - b. it is derived from the Utah Division of Water Rights database